okcoders/curriculum/Module-3/Day-04/README.md

 - console.log a bunch to see how the execution of a program is unfolding
 - read the error, then go to the code
 - how to read a stack trace
-- Promises + async/await
+- Concepts we need for Midway Challenge:
+  - JavaScript is made to be Asynchronous
+  - Promises or async/await, which allow us to write asynchronous code
   - APIs and docs
+  - JSON

 # exercise